 Massage doesn't just feel good.
 It can reduce the heart rate and blood pressure, increases blood circulation and lymph flow, relax muscles, improve range of motion and increase serotonin and endorphins, enhancing medical treatment.
 For clients with brain injuries and spinal cord injuries, massage therapy can be an important component of a client's overall rehabilitation program.
 Based on physicians orders, Special Tree clients may receive therapeutic massage to complement traditional medical treatment for illness, injury and pain as a growing body of research documents its efficacy.
 In addition to the benefits to the body's circulatory and muscle systems, massage helps clients learn to relax, improves breathing, and can promote body awareness and help clients increase or decrease their level of sensitivity, all of which can help clients be more successful in their participation in other therapies.
 As part of the interdisciplinary treatment team, Massage Therapists are always working in support of a client's overall rehabilitation goals.

 Special Tree massage therapists are licensed through the Board of Massage Therapy of Michigan.
-The licensure process incorporates certification from an accredited massage therapy program including a nationally recognized test i.e. NCTMB or MBLEx; testing in ethics, standards of practice and competency; and requires periodic evidence that the massage therapist participates in continuing education to keep current and competent in the field.
+The licensure process incorporates certification from an accredited massage therapy program including a nationally recognized test i.e. NCTMB or MBLEx; testing in ethics, standards of practice, pain and competency; requiring renewal every 3 years achieving continuing education credits to remain current and competent in the field.
 Some Special Tree therapists may also have additional training in fields such as Occupational Therapy or modalities of Lymphatic Drainage and/or Myofascial Release Approach.